George F. Cotterill: Later career

 Rather than seek re-election as mayor, in 1914 Cotterill ran again for the United States Senate.
 Again, he lost.
 In 1916, he was appointed Chief Engineer of the state highway department.
 In 1922, he was elected to the first of four three-year terms on the Seattle Port Commission, after which he worked a variety of jobs, including working for the King County Assessor's Office until retiring at the age of 84.

 Cotterill seems never to have given up hopes of resuming a career in electoral politics.
 He ran for governor in 1928 and for at least five various city and state offices between 1932 and 1951.
 His finances fared poorly in the Great Depression, which was part of the reason he worked into his 80s.
 Most likely, he would have worked even longer if the state had not adopted a mandatory retirement law for government employees over 70.

+His wife Cora died on 26 February 1936, and he remarried to principal Katherine E. Owen on 18 November 1950.